Guide to Work, Study, Travel and Living Abroad

 I was, of course, proud and pleased.
 But let me tell you what had transpired in the preceding six months…

 Even though Guilherme had not passed his first interview, he appreciated my efforts.
 He recommended me to his boss, Jorge.
 I also began to teach two of his co-workers, Telda and Denise, then two more, Fernando and Vanice.
 Denise recommended me to her friend Aida, who called Vera, who told her co-worker Georgea.
-I began teaching all of them, plus Aida’s father and her eldest daughter.
+I began teaching them all, including Aida's father and her eldest daughter.
 All these students could be traced back to Guilherme.

 During this period, I applied for provisional residency in Brazil.
-As with, well, virtually everything in Brazil, this required submitting sheaves of papers and visiting a number of governmental agencies.
-Not only did Guilherme shepherd me about, but also virtually all of my students offered assistance, and many were in fact of great help.
-They helped me write letters in Portuguese, directed me to the right governmental offices, and called friends on my behalf.
+As with virtually everything in Brazil, this required submitting sheaves of papers and visiting several governmental agencies.
+Not only did Guilherme shepherd me about it, but virtually all of my students offered assistance, and many were of great help.
+They helped me write letters in Portuguese, directed me to the correct governmental offices, and called friends on my behalf.

 And this all happened because one afternoon a man asked for my help and I gave it, because I was in a position to do so and because he seemed so sincere.

-I am not a particularly religious man, but I like to believe in karma, or, as my Grandma Burnett from South Carolina used to say, “What goes around, comes around.”
-It’s something to keep in mind when you are asked a favor in your host country—and you almost certainly will be.
+I am not particularly religious, but I like to believe in karma, or, as my Grandma Burnett from South Carolina said, "What goes around, comes around."
+It's something to remember when you are asked a favor in your host country — and you almost certainly will be.

 To end my reflections, please allow me to offer you just a few more bits of advice:

 • Try to explore your host country if time and money allow.
-Even a small country can be quite diverse.
-Make weekend forays, or take time at the beginning or end of your stay to explore a bit.
-I can’t tell you how many times in Rio I heard expats preparing to return home say things like, “I wish I’d seen Iguaçu Falls,” or “I really wanted to visit Fernando de Noronha.”
-Don’t return home full of regrets.
+Even a tiny country can be diverse.
+Make weekend forays, or take time to explore at the beginning or end of your stay.
+I can't tell you how often in Rio I heard expats preparing to return home say things like, "I wish I'd seen Iguaçu Falls," or "I really wanted to visit Fernando de Noronha."
+Don't return home full of regrets.
 Make the most of your time abroad.

-• My final piece of advice is simply this: Have faith in yourself.
+• My final piece of advice is this: Have faith in yourself.
 You can do this.
-Every year, tens of thousands of people travel, study, work, and live abroad.
+Tens of thousands travel, study, work, and live abroad yearly.
 You can be one of them.
 Will you face difficulties?
 Almost certainly.
-Isn’t that one of the reasons to go abroad?
+Isn't that one of the reasons to go overseas?
 To encounter and surmount challenges?
 To grow?
 If it helps, when facing a significant problem, I like to ask myself a couple of things:

 1) What have I faced in the past that was worse?